Dixin/dixin.github.io/src/content/posts/category-theory-via-csharp-5-bifunctor.md

 published: 2024-12-15
 description: "A functor is the mapping from 1 object to another object, with a “Select” ability to map 1 morphism to another morphism.
 A [bifunctor](http://en.wikipedia.org/wiki/Functor#Bifunctors_and_multifunctors"
 image: ""
-tags: ["C#", ".NET", "Functional Programming", "LINQ", "Category Theory", "Categories", "LINQ via C#", "Bifunctors", "Monadal Categories"]
+tags: [".NET", "Bifunctors", "C#", "Categories", "Category Theory", "Functional Programming", "LINQ", "LINQ via C#", "Monadal Categories"]
-category: "C#"
+category: ".NET"
 draft: false
 lang: ""
 ---